Google Translate Disclaimer

 The Saskatchewan Rental Housing Supplement (SRHS) is a monthly payment that helps low to moderate income families and People with Disabilities access quality and affordable rental housing.

-Learn what your rights and responsibilities are as a landlord or tenant when it comes to requesting repairs to a rental property and dealing with infestations of pests.
+Learn what your rights and responsibilities are as a landlord or tenant when it comes to requesting repairs to a rental property.

 Learn about your rights and responsibilities surrounding security deposits as a landlord or tenant.

 The Personal Care Home Benefit (PCHB) provides seniors with monthly financial assistance to help them with the cost of living in a licensed personal care home.

 Information about settling disputes, making claims, limitation periods, serving parties, gathering evidence, preparing for a hearing, and enforcing an order.